blinklet/blog-posts/Containerlat-BGP-Security/IRRd-and-bgpq4-setup.md

 Running your own IRRd instance means you can experiment freely: register any prefix, create any AS number, and test filter behavior without touching production infrastructure.
 Everything runs locally in containers on a single Linux host.

-This is the first post in a series on BGP security.
-Here, I focus on IRR-based prefix filtering, which is the first line of defense.
-In a future post, I will add RPKI (Resource Public Key Infrastructure) validation, which provides cryptographic proof of prefix ownership on top of the IRR data.
-A third post will combine both mechanisms in a full multi-AS topology with hijack and route-leak attack scenarios.

-By the end of this post, you will have a fully reproducible lab that demonstrates the complete IRR-based filtering workflow: from registering routing policy objects, to generating filters with bgpq4, to blocking an unauthorized BGP announcement.
+By the end of this post, you will have a re-usable container that runs the IRRd server and can be used to demonstrate IRR-based filtering workflows: from registering routing policy objects, to generating filters with bgpq4.

 ## Background: IRR, RPSL, IRRd, and bgpq4